Paragon42/OpenStreetMap-Local-Knowledge-Test-for-Kenya/README.md

 ### Running the Scripts

-1. **Contributor Extraction:** The script `contributor_extraction.py` uses the Osmium library to parse the OSM full history dump for Kenya, filtering out contributions related to places, amenities, and healthcare made in 2022.
+**Contributor Extraction:** The script `contributor_extraction.py` uses the Osmium library to parse the OSM full history dump for Kenya, filtering out contributions related to places, amenities, and healthcare made in 2022.
 The output is a list of contributor usernames and their respective contribution counts.

-2. **Local Knowledge Extraction:** The script `local_knowledge_extraction.py` employs the Ohsome API to fetch data related to places, amenities, and healthcare from the OSM database for Kenya.
-The results include various statistics about the contributions.

 ### Output